ajmal017/StockBot-2/README.md

 # StockBot [(@AryavartaBot)](https://t.me/AryavartaBot)
-A python telegram bot to fetch real time finance data of different stocks
+A python telegram bot to fetch real time finance data of various stocks and commodities

 ## Commands
 **/country** - gets you the list of countries the bot has the data for<br>